puto73nc/hello-world/README.md

 # hello-world
 This repo is for practising the github flow

-I am new to programming and i thought i would try and grasp github and the discipline of coding
+I am new to programming and i thought i would try and grasp github and the discipline of coding.
+Any advice on how i should progress would be appreciated.